Abdul-Moiz-Aziz/Mini-Javascript-projects/README.md

 ## Introduction

 Welcome to the Mini JavaScript Projects repository!
-These projects are for beginners who wants to become expert in javascript because these are basic projects that builds the base and logic of a coder.
-I hope these projects will help you to think like a programmer.
+These projects are for beginners who want to become experts in JavaScript because these are basic projects that build the base and logic of a coder.
+I hope these projects will help you think like a programmer.

 ## Project Structure